freeCodeCamp/guide/README.md

 ![Gif showing the GitHub interface steps](https://files.gitter.im/FreeCodeCamp/building-guides/WPK4/guide-article-contribution.gif)

-- Go into the "articles" folder (located in `guides/src/pages`) and find the article stub you'd like to write or edit.
+- Go into the "pages" folder (located in `guides/src`) and find the article stub you'd like to write or edit.
 All stubs will be in an index.md file
 - Click the "Edit this file" pencil icon and make your changes to the file in GitHub-flavored Markdown
 - Scroll to the bottom of the screen and add a commit message explaining your changes.
 Then select the radio button option for "Create a new branch for this commit and start a pull request" and click "Propose file changes"
 - On the next screen, you can add any other details about your PR, then click "Create pull request"